Are You Ready to Return to the Office?

 The pandemic has been a traumatizing experience for all of us, even if you haven’t gotten COVID or lost a loved one to it.
 We all had to suddenly shift to a home-based existence.
 As the months have gone on, we’ve been through a lot and have made a lot of changes to our daily lives.
 It won’t be easy to let go of the precautions we have had to practice.
 Psychiatrists say, even after the acute danger of a crisis has passed, stress-related behaviors — whether the result of specific health concerns or the spillover of challenging family or economic situations — don’t magically disappear.
 Indeed, the American Psychological Association reports that a full 48% of vaccinated adults are hesitant to return to in-person contact.

 So, be prepared for differing emotions and allow yourself time to adjust.
-Talking about your concerns is important and just that acknowledgment goes a long way to alleviating the worry.
+Talking about your concerns is important and just acknowledgment goes a long way to alleviate the worry.
 You will find that you are not alone in these thoughts, which also helps with fear.

 AIM FOR TRANSITIONAL RETURN TO OFFICE